NewsInSA

 International relations expert Dr. Kingsley Makhubela warns that proposed US sanctions could target President Ramaphosa and restrict ANC leaders' travel.

-The US Congress is poised to pass a bill imposing sanctions on senior ANC leaders, with bipartisan support expected.
-Dr. Kingsley Makhubela, a seasoned diplomat, highlights the Republicans' majority in both the House and Senate, coupled with Democratic backing, as key factors ensuring the bill’s success.
-"Once national security concerns are raised, the US closes ranks," he notes.
-The bill, now expanded to include tensions over Taiwan and diplomatic expulsions, is likely to pass before the 2025 midterm elections.
+The US Congress is poised to pass a sanctions bill targeting senior ANC leaders, with bipartisan support expected.
+Diplomat Dr. Kingsley Makhubela cites the Republican majority in both chambers and Democratic backing as key factors ensuring the bill’s likely approval.

 Ramaphosa Directly at Risk

-Diplomatic Failures Exposed
+Diplomatic Failures Highlighted

 Urgent Action Needed